scott181182/pure-config/README.md

 # Pure Config
 JavaScript/Typescript Configuration Parser and API for the [Pure Config Specification](https://github.com/pureconfig/pureconfig)

+> [!IMPORTANT]
+> This project was originally written when the above PureConfig project was a novel configuration file format that I enjoyed.
+> The PureConfig project has since changed scope, so this TypeScript binding for it is pretty much moot.

 ## Configuration files
 See the [Pure Config Specification](https://github.com/pureconfig/pureconfig) for how to write .pure config files